- Group Management Report

-In the reporting year, personnel expenses rose by 8 percent to TEUR 8,695 (previous year: TEUR 8,085), mainly due to one-time severance payments related to the closing of the development site in Londonderry, Northern Ireland, as well as general salary adjustments.
-Therefore, the personnel expenses ratio equalled 67 percent (previous year: 61 percent).
+Personnel expenses fell by 6 percent to TEUR 8,162 in the year of reporting (previous year: TEUR 8,695).
+This is mainly due to the closure of the development site in Londonderry, Northern Ireland, at the end of the 2018 financial year.
+The personnel expenses ratio thus amounts to 65 percent (previous year: 67 percent).

 Net assets and financial position

 The liquid funds increased by 290 percent to TEUR 2,616 as of 31 December 2019 (previous year: TEUR 670).
 The main reasons for this are general cost savings and lower net tax payments in the area of the operating cash flows, as well as net payment surpluses in the financing cash flows.